Stroke & Vascular Disorders

 - Lumbosacral plexopathy |

 CNS complications after left heart catheterization are rare.
-Ischemic stroke occurs most commonly (55%), followed by transient ischemic attack (26%), contrast reaction (15%), and neurologic symptoms of unknown etiology (4%).
+Ischemic stroke is the most common (55%), followed by transient ischemic attack (26%), contrast reaction (15%), and neurologic symptoms of unknown etiology (4%).
 The most common symptom is visual disturbances including diplopia and visual loss.
-Hemiparesis with or without aphasia, facial weakness with or without aphasia/dysarthria, and paresis in face and arm were also described.
+Hemiparesis or aphasia, facial weakness with or without aphasia/dysarthria, and paresis in face and arm were also described.
 Transient unresponsiveness, transient global amnesia, seizures, delirium, and migraine may follow left heart catheterization.

-Ischemic stroke caused by large vessel occlusion has worse outcome compared with small vessel occlusion (110).
-Cerebral embolism likely results from dislodging debris from atheromatous aortic arch or clots forming at the catheter tip.
+Ischemic stroke caused by large vessel occlusion has worse outcome compared with small vessel occlusion (139).
+Cerebral embolism usually originates from the atheromatous aortic arch or the clots forming at the catheter tip.

 Femoral nerve injury.
 Femoral artery puncture can rarely cause pseudoaneurysm, hematoma, arteriovenous fistula, and femoral artery occlusion.
 Femoral nerve compression (incidence of 0.2%) severity ranges from mild transient sensory neuropathy to disabling paralysis.
-Average delay from catheterization to recognition of symptoms is 37 hours; severe pain precedes the diagnosis of neuropathy in about half of patients.
-Although initially disabling, the neuropathy usually resolves completely; surgery is only recommended if there are coexisting complications (62).
+The average delay from catheterization to recognition of symptoms is 37 hours; severe pain precedes the diagnosis of neuropathy in about half of patients.
+Although initially disabling, neuropathy usually resolves completely; surgery is only recommended if there are coexisting complications (79).

 Lumbosacral plexopathy.
 Retroperitoneal hematomas can cause lumbosacral plexopathy, with femoral and obturator nerves being primarily involved.
 The size of the hematoma does not correlate with the severity of the sensory or motor deficits.